Cnily03/Cnily03/README.md

 And I am also a keen Mineeraft player, so you could also call me `Gohi_win` - XD - as it's my game ID.

-Uh almost forget!
+Uh, almost forget!
 Here is my brief self-introduction:

 ![Slef-Introduction](https://readme-typing-svg.herokuapp.com?font=consolas&size=15&height=25&vCenter=true&lines=Only+an+college+student+without+any+achievements)